HMS Belfast: 1939–1942: commissioning, prize capture, mining and repairs

-On 10 November Belfast was taken off the northern patrol and reassigned to the 2nd Cruiser Squadron.
-This squadron was to form an independent striking force based at Rosyth.
+On 10 November, Belfast was taken off the northern patrol and reassigned to the 2nd Cruiser Squadron, which was to form an independent striking force based at Rosyth.
 On 21 November, Belfast was to take part in the force's first sortie, a gunnery exercise.
-At 10:58 am she detonated a magnetic mine while leaving the Firth of Forth.
+At 10:58 am, she detonated a magnetic mine while leaving the Firth of Forth.
 The mine broke Belfasts keel and wrecked one of her engine and boiler rooms.
-Twenty officers and men required hospital treatment for injuries caused by the explosion and a further 26 suffered minor injuries.
-One man, Painter 2nd Class Henry Stanton, was hospitalised but later died of a head injury, having been thrown against the deckhead by the blast.
+Twenty officers and men required hospital treatment for injuries caused by the explosion, and a further 26 suffered minor injuries.
+One man, Painter 2nd Class Henry Stanton, was hospitalised and later died of a head injury, having been thrown against the deckhead by the blast.
 The tugboat Krooman, towing gunnery targets for the exercise, released her targets and instead towed Belfast to Rosyth for initial repairs.

-Initial assessments of Belfasts damage showed that, while the mine had done little direct damage to the outer hull, causing only a small hole directly below one of the boiler rooms, the shock of the explosion had caused severe warping, breaking machinery, deforming the decks and causing the keel to hog (bend upwards) by three inches.
-On 4 January 1940 Belfast was decommissioned to care and maintenance status, becoming the responsibility of Rosyth Dockyard, and her crew dispersed to other vessels.
-By 28 June she had been repaired sufficiently to sail to Devonport, arriving on 30 June under the command of Lt Cdr H W Parkinson.
+Initial assessments of Belfasts damage showed that while the mine had done little direct damage to the outer hull, causing only a small hole directly below one of the boiler rooms, the shock of the explosion had caused severe warping, thus breaking machinery, deforming the decks, and causing the keel to hog (bend upwards) by three inches.
+On 4 January 1940, Belfast was decommissioned to care and maintenance status, becoming the responsibility of Rosyth Dockyard, and her crew dispersed to other vessels.
+By 28 June, she had been repaired sufficiently to sail to Devonport, arriving on 30 June under the command of Lt Cdr H W Parkinson.